winterstein/jerbil/README.md

 ## Basic use

+1. Install: either download the jerbil-all jar, *or if you use `npm`*, install by: `npm -g i jerbil-cms`
 1. Clone the [example jerbil site](https://github.com/winterstein/jerbil-website) to get started quickly.
-2. Write content in the pages directory.
+2. Write content in the `pages` directory.
 You can mix markdown and html.
-3. Run Jerbil
+3. Run Jerbil: `java -jar jerbil-all.jar` in your project's directory.
+Or, if you used npm to install jerbil-cms, just type `jerbil` in the project directory.

 ## Variables